Michaeloyas/Active-Directory-Part-1/README.md

 <br />
 <br />

-Click to Download the option for your OS, download the extension pack, and save the download to a folder.
-We will be using the Windows OS for this exercise.
+I downloaded the option for Windows OS and the extension pack, and saved the download to a folder.

 Once the download is completed, click on the file and follow the instructions in the Windows installer.
 Click “Next” until “Finish” to complete the installation.
 Next, click on the extension pack file to install it.